Tag Archives: Kona Azalea

 Immediately I looked for arrow prints and landed on this black and white Alison Glass print.
 I love a palette of black white and one color.
 I chose pink and decided to use 8 different pink solids.
 (These included Kona Azalea, Bright Pink, Pomegranate, Punch, and Watermelon.
 The others were unlabeled.)

 I went with a simple checkerboard layout of 6 1/2" squares for my 24" x 24" NICU quilt.
 As of Saturday evening I hadn't sewn a stitch.
 I got up at 5:45am (the new time after time change) to finish up my quilt Sunday morning.
-Some speed choices in the interest of finishing before the deadline included: single piece of fabric for the backing, no basting quilt sandwich before quilting, minimal quilting, quilting in just one color thread (if I had more time and more thread options I would have used a variety of pinks), chose remnant binding from my binding box, attached the binding with the same thread I quilted with, machine bound (as I usually do).
+Some speed choices in the interest of finishing before the deadline included: single piece of fabric for the backing, no basting quilt sandwich before quilting, minimal quilting, quilting in just one color thread: Aurifil 50wt Fuchsia (#4020) (if I had more time and more thread options I would have used a variety of pinks), chose remnant binding from my binding box, attached the binding with the same thread I quilted with, machine bound (as I usually do).

 Tada!